Raku/z/README.md

 z q  # opens Grammar/Actions/World/Optimizer in atom editor; assumes we're
      # in the root of a rakudo checkout

+z r Some Command    # run Some Command in all the repos (may have issues with
+                    # named args)
 ```

 ----